NaftaliHolland/airbnb-clone-project/README.md

 - **Database Administrator**: Manages database design, indexing, and optimizations.
 - **DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
 - **QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.

+## Database Design
+### Key Entities
+- Users - Fields(Id, Name, email, location).
+Relationships(Can have multiple properties, can have multiple bookings, can have multiple reviews)
+- Properties - Fields(id, name, location, price, description, status)
+- Bookings - Fields(id, property, user, created_at, status).
+Relationships(Can only have on property, can only have one user)
+- Reviews - Fields(id, user, text).
+Relationships(Can have only one user)
+- Payments - Fields(id, status, booking)

+###